 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the County Pool.
-The District maintains a building fund investment of \$522,649 with the Tuolumne County Investment Pool, with an average maturity of 12 months or less.
+The District manages its exposure to interest rate risk by investing in the Tuolumne County Treasury Investment Pool.
+At June 30, 2019, the District maintains a Building Fund (Measure H) investment of \$2,124,404 with the Tuolumne County Treasury Investment Pool, with an average maturity of less than 12 months.